 Adjust seasonings by having Mom taste the soup to see if it meets with her standards.

-It’s Soup – A Table!
+Kale Soup Is Ready – A Table!

 What do you serve with a soup full of country sausage pieces, potatoes and greens?
 Maybe a grilled cheese sandwich or a toasted pretzel roll.